Bachatero/Sharepoint-Toolkit/README.md

 Sharepoint file uploader/downloader using Office365-REST-Python-Client library

-When sharepoint library cannot be mapped as regular network drive using "service" account and only APP can access it due to sharepoint security settings
+When sharepoint library cannot be mapped as regular network drive using "service" account and only Azure APP can access it due to sharepoint security settings

 Usage: